 - Always check references.
 A qualified contractor should be happy to give you a list of several references you can call.
 Randomly contact two or three from the list (realizing that even the worst companies have a few happy customers) to get an idea of what kind of quality and service you can expect.
 Also ask about clean up, and if any problems or disagreements came up, how they were resolved.

 - Don’t be pressured to pay early.
 Have you noticed that contractors typically are much less interested in making you happy once they have been paid?
 A reputable contractor should be prepared to finance the entire job until at least reasonable progress has been made.
-For work on owner-occupied properties, jobs less than $1,000 should not require any payment until the work is completed to your satisfaction.
+For work on owner-occupied properties, jobs less than $1,000 should not require any payment until the work is completed to your satisfaction, except perhaps a small down payment to give some assurance of your commitment.
 Larger jobs or those done on vacant or tenant-occupied properties may justify partial payment in advance or as the work progresses, but be sure to retain enough money to provide sufficient incentive to have the job completed in a timely, quality fashion.
 Consider making any necessary “up-front” payments by credit card to retain your rights in case your contractor skips town.

 - Be patient in the busy season.
 Many service industries are seasonal, so during peak times, all of the better companies get backed up.
 Instead of waiting for a reputable company, you may be tempted to take a chance with any company that can start work right away.
 Before taking that risk, ask yourself, “If I were in L.A. on a Saturday night, would I eat at an empty restaurant that could serve me right away, or would I pick an establishment with several smiling customers?”
 In the long run, poor quality or broken promises may make you wish you had waited for a reputable, high-quality company in the first place.